 Returning to the Forrester survey, these threats remain top of mind for those in healthcare, where respondents prioritize moving to the cloud and protecting from a broad range of threats.
 However, compared to respondents in other industries, those in healthcare list corporate social responsibility as a top priority.
 Healthcare respondents also were more prone to worry about encrypting data both at rest and in motion than those in other industries.
 This makes sense, as providers must protect patient data on-premise and also share it with a potential range of authorized recipients, including insurers, patients, and other providers.

 As the VA considers expanding its provider network, they are well aware of the cyber risks involved and have not been immune to data breaches.
 Fortunately, we were able to expedite our partnership with the VA thanks to the DCode accelerator, which helps impactful technologies expedite the acquisition process and quickly support federal organizations.
-Because of this acceleration, the Virtru platform immediately helped the VA navigate the various HIPAA requirements while protecting data against threats to optimize veterans’ health experiences in communities across the country and around the world.
+Because of this acceleration, the Virtru Data Security Platform immediately helped the VA navigate the various HIPAA requirements while protecting data against threats to optimize veterans’ health experiences in communities across the country and around the world.

 Similar to others in the healthcare industry, the VA often must send sensitive information between providers and help ensure timely care by exchanging health information for veterans within their own community.
 Prior to Virtru, this process was slow and cumbersome due to encryption requirements within HIPAA.
 Virtru helped the VA streamline encryption within a user-friendly workflow, directly expediting patient treatment and care for patients and allowing administrators greater peace of mind that the data is protected.